loveencounterflow/icql-dba/README.md

 ### Import a DB

+* Observe that unlike most of the ICQL-DBA API, **`dba.import()` is asynchronous**.
+This is mostly due to the relative scarcity of synchronous parsing (and, generally, file-handling) packages for the NodeJS ecosystem.
 * Supported formats include
   * `sqlite` for the SQLite binary file format and
   * <del>`sql` for SQL dumps.</del>